 - 1. Define the role of cardiopulmonary diagnostics in patient care. - 2.
 Describe, evaluate, and interpret pulmonary function tests, and polysomnographic tests. - 3.
 Describe and discuss the fundamentals of a lung bronchospic exam. - 4.
 Describe and discuss the fundamentals of obtaining a 12-lead ECG tracing. - 5.
-Describe and discuss arterial blood gas sampling procedures, including the care and maintenance of analyzers, co-oximeters, and blood gas electrodes. - 6.
+Describe and discuss arterial blood gas sampling procedures, including the care and maintenance of analyzers, cooximeters, and blood gas electrodes. - 6.
 Discuss stepwise approach to interpreting arterial blood gases, acid-base balance; correlate gases with interventions and disease states (CHF, COPD, mechanical ventilation). - 7.
 Explain methods to diagnose lung volumes, capacities, and diffusion. - 8.
 Explain methods and protocols to diagnose sleep-related disorders. - 9.
 Explain methods and protocols to diagnose neurodiagnostic disorders. - 10.
 Explain methods and protocols for cardiopulmonary exercise testing.

-RESP 320 Respiratory Care Seminary (3)
+RESP 320 Respiratory Care Seminar (3)

-Prerequisite(s): Acceptance into the Respiratory Care program and successful completion of the first year of the AS-RC program.
+Prerequisite(s): Acceptance into the Respiratory Care program.
 Comment: Letter grade only.
 RESP 320 may not be audited.
 RESP 320 may not be taken credit/no credit.

-RESP 320 is a course designed to help students pass their national board exams and to help them put together an overall understanding of respiratory care in regards to overall respiratory care knowledge.
+RESP 320 is designed to help students pass their national board exams and to help them put together an overall understanding of respiratory care in regards to overall respiratory care knowledge.
 The focus of the content is to review what has already been learned, and to cover specific areas of knowledge that are more challenging to retain in long term memory.
 The course also allows students the opportunity to demonstrate their applied learning and critical thinking skills for information gathering, decision making, and recommendations for patient care related to case analyses.